PranayKr/Deep_Reinforcement_Learning_Projects/README.md

          and then download the environment for the Linux operating  system above.)

 # Details of running the Code to Train the Agent / Test the Already Trained Agent :
+  1) First of all clone this repository (https://github.com/PranayKr/Deep_Reinforcement_Learning_Projects.git) on local system.
+  2) Also clone the repository (https://github.com/udacity/deep-reinforcement-learning.git) mentioned previously on local system.
+  3) Now place all the Source code files and pretrained model weights present in this cloned GitHub Repo inside the python/ folder of the Deep-RL cloned repository folder.
+  4) Next place the folder containing the downloaded unity environment file for Windows (64-bit) OS inside the python/ folder of the Deep-RL cloned repository folder.
+  5) Open Anaconda prompt shell window and navigate inside the python/ folder in the Deep-RL cloned repository folder.
+  6) Run the command "jupyter notebook" from the Anaconda prompt shell window to open the jupyter notebook web-app tool in the browser from where any of the provided training and testing source codes present in notebooks(.ipynb files) can be opened.
+  7) Before running/executing code in a notebook, change the kernel (IPython Kernel created for drlnd environment) to match the drlnd environment by using the drop-down Kernel menu.
+  8) The source code present in the provided training and testing notebooks(.ipynb files) can also be collated in respective new python files(.py files) and then executed directly from the Anaconda prompt shell window using the command "python <filename.py>".

+  NOTE:
+  1) All the cells can executed at once by choosing the option (Restart and Run All) in the Kernel Tab.
+  2) Please change the name of the (*.pth) file where the model weights are getting saved during training to avoid overwriting of already existing pre-trained model weights existing currently with the same filename.

+  Multi-Agent Deep Deterministic Policy Gradient (MADDPG) Algorithm Training / Testing Details (Files Used) :

+     For Training : Open the below mentioned Jupyter Notebook and execute all the cells

+     Tennis-Solution-Working.ipynb

+     Neural Net Model Architecture file Used : MADDPG_Model.py The Unity Agent file used : MADDPG_Agent.py

+     For Testing : open the Jupyter Notebook file "Tennis-MADDPGAgent_Test.ipynb" and run the code to test the results obtained using Pre-trained model weights for Actor Neural-Net Model and Critic Neural-Net Model for each of the 2 Pre-trained Agents

+     Pretrained Model Weights provided : 1) checkpoint_actor_agent_0.pth
+                                         2) checkpoint_actor_agent_1.pth
+                                         3) checkpoint_critic_agent_0.pth
+                                         4) checkpoint_critic_agent_1.pth